 Year-End mePrism Privacy Pulse: The Year Data Became a Weapon

-At mePrism, our mission has always been to return the "Power of Privacy" to the individual.
-This year-end Privacy Pulse breaks down the most critical shifts of 2025, showing why removing your PII from data brokers is no longer a "good idea"—it is a necessity for your physical, financial, and digital safety.
+At PrivacyCloak (formerly mePrism), our mission has evolved.
+We no longer just advocate for privacy; we provide the technology for Digital Stealth.
+This year-end Pulse breaks down the critical shifts of 2025, proving why removing your PII from the open web is no longer a "good idea"—it is a strategic necessity for your physical, financial, and digital safety.

-1. The Great "Data Broker Dark Pattern" Scandal
+1. The "Data Broker Dark Pattern" Scandal

 A major investigation this August revealed that dozens of prominent data brokers were deliberately hiding their opt-out pages from Google search results using "noindex" tags.
 By ensuring their doors remained invisible, these companies effectively trapped consumers in their databases.
-This scandal served as a reminder that data brokers will not help you leave; their business model depends entirely on your visibility.

 2. California’s Delete Act Goes "Nuclear"